logchange/logchange/README.md

 Logchange tasks
 ---------------
-logchangeAdd - Creates new YML file with logchange structure in <unreleasedVersionDir> directory logchangeAggregate - Aggregates projects changelogs to create one.
+logchangeAdd - Creates new YML file with logchange structure in <unreleasedVersionDir> directory logchangeExample - Creates new YML file with pre-filled properties in <unreleasedVersionDir> directory logchangeAggregate - Aggregates projects changelogs to create one.
 Useful when we have many projects that make up one product. logchangeGenerate - Generates changelog file (<outputFile>) based on .yml entries and archives (does not moves any files) logchangeInit - Initialize directory (project) with basic logchange configuration and directory structure